muzcategui1106/eks-cdk-playground/README.md

     * Probably need something better to ingest them

 * ArgoCD installed in the cluster
-    * untested as I dont have real repos to test against
-    * a way to add app of apps model for
+    * deployed app of apps model for admin setup

 * cluster autoscaling
     * nodes get created as workloads need them